What is the means test?

 If you are not working or leasing a farm the capital value of the land is assessed.

-How property personally used (your home) is assessed
+How property you live in (your home) is assessed

 The house in which you live is not included in the assessment of your means unless you are getting an income from it.
 If you have rented a room in the house, any rental income over €14,000 per year is assessed.